 The ecological footprint of paper invoices

-The impact of invoicing on the environment is significantly influenced by carbon dioxide (CO2) considerations.
-Assessing the carbon footprint of a paper invoice requires a comprehensive analysis that covers the entire lifecycle of the invoice, from paper production, printing, processing and management of the invoice to delivery to the recipient and finally disposal.
+The environmental impact of invoicing is largely determined by carbon dioxide (CO2) emissions.
+To assess the carbon footprint of a paper invoice, a thorough analysis must be conducted of its entire lifecycle, from paper production and printing to processing, administration, delivery and disposal.

-Numerous studies have already been carried out to determine the exact carbon footprint of paper invoices.
-The latest billentis market study "The Global E-Invoicing and Tax Compliance Report: Watch the Tornado!" provides an innovative analysis of the e-invoicing landscape, showing how technological innovation and regulatory requirements are reshaping the world of digital commerce.
-The study also presents some key figures to better understand the environmental impact of paper invoicing.
-It is important to understand that the CO2 emissions associated with producing a kilogram of paper can vary greatly depending on the type of paper, the source of raw materials, the manufacturing process, and the energy used in production.
-Paper production typically includes the felling of the tree, the physical transportation of wood and paper, the actual energy-intensive pulp extraction, the subsequent paper manufacturing, and in some cases recycling - each stage contributing to the total CO2 emissions.
+Numerous studies have already been conducted to determine the precise carbon footprint of paper invoices.
+The latest billentis market study, "The Global E-Invoicing and Tax Compliance Report: Watch the Tornado!", provides an innovative analysis of the e-invoicing landscape, demonstrating how technological advancements and regulatory requirements are transforming digital commerce.
+The report also presents key figures that illustrate the environmental impact of paper-based invoicing.
+CO2 emissions associated with producing one kilogram of paper can vary significantly depending on factors such as the type of paper, the source of the raw materials, the manufacturing process and the energy used.
+Paper production typically involves felling trees, transporting wood, an energy-intensive pulp-making process, and manufacturing the paper itself.
+In some cases, there is also a recycling phase.
+Each phase contributes to the overall CO2 emissions.

-As stated in the latest billentis study, the carbon footprint of paper is generally estimated to be between 1.45 kg and 3.6 kg CO2 per kilogram of paper, taking into account the various production techniques.
-Based on a conservative estimate of 2 kg of CO2 per kilogram, the carbon footprint of a single 20-gram paper invoice (including transportation, printing and archiving) would be around 40 g.
-These findings highlight the contribution of paper-based invoicing to CO2 emissions and environmental impact.
+According to the latest billentis study, taking into account different production methods, the carbon footprint of paper is generally estimated at between 1.45 kg and 3.6 kg of CO2 per kilogram of paper.
+With a conservative estimate of 2 kg CO2 per kilogram of paper, the CO2 footprint of a single 20-gram paper invoice (including transport, printing, and archiving) would be around 40 grams.
+These figures clearly demonstrate the contribution of paper-based invoicing to CO2 emissions and its environmental impact.

-• The US Department of Agriculture (USDA) estimates that a mature tree can absorb approximately 22 kg of CO2 per year.
-With a lifespan of around 10 years before harvest, that means that a mature tree will have absorbed around 220 kg of CO2 over the course of its life, which equates to an additional 80 grams of CO2 per invoice - which is then missing.
+• According to estimates by the United States Department of Agriculture (USDA), a mature tree can absorb around 22 kg of CO2 per year.
+Assuming a lifespan of around 10 years before being harvested, a single tree could absorb roughly 220 kg of carbon dioxide over its lifetime – or around 80 grams per invoice – which is then no longer offset once the tree is felled.

 The PDF trap: Why e-mail invoices alone are not enough

-Although replacing paper invoices with emails helps to preserve trees, emails and PDF files also generate significant digital "waste", which is considered one of the biggest pollutants on the planet.
-This digital waste results from the consumption of energy and resources during the production, transmission, and storage of electronic documents.
-Nevertheless, genuine e-invoices (i.e. not PDFs) are clearly more environmentally friendly than paper invoices.
-Although a fully structured e-invoice is also a file, its file size is actually 30-50% smaller than that of a PDF invoice, as it does not contain any graphics.
-This means that less computer capacity is required - and energy-intensive data centers can be saved!
-E-invoices are therefore undoubtedly a simple step that makes a big difference - especially as the number of e-mails also generally decreases.
+Although replacing paper invoices with emails helps preserve trees, it still generates significant levels of digital “waste” from emails and PDF files – which are now considered one of the biggest environmental pollutants on the planet.
+This digital waste arises from the energy and resources consumed in the creation, transmission, and storage of electronic documents.
+Even so, true e-invoices (i.e. not PDFs) are demonstrably more environmentally friendly than their paper counterparts.
+A fully structured e-invoice, while still a file, is 30–50% smaller in size compared to a PDF because it contains no graphics.
+This means less processing power is required – reducing the need for energy-hungry data centres!
+E-invoicing is therefore a simple step that can make a significant difference – especially as overall email volumes continue to decline.

-There are also studies that quantify and compare the effects of "real" structured electronic invoicing.
-For example, the study "Assessing the Carbon Footprint of Paper vs. Electronic Invoicing" (2010) by Maija Tenhunen and Esko Penttinen from the Aalto University School of Economics, which shows that switching from paper-based to electronic invoices reduces the carbon footprint of an invoice (life cycle) by an impressive 63%.
-This significant reduction is mainly achieved by eliminating unnecessary manual work and reducing material and transportation costs.
-Structured electronic invoices enable greater automation and efficiency compared to paper invoices or unstructured electronic invoice formats such as PDF files.
-These findings underline the importance of e-invoicing as an environmentally friendly alternative and illustrate how technological innovations can contribute to a more sustainable business environment.
+Research backs this up.
+A study by Maija Tenhunen and Esko Penttinen ("Assessing the Carbon Footprint of Paper vs. Electronic Invoicing", Aalto University School of Economics, 2010) found that switching from paper to electronic invoices cuts the carbon footprint of an invoice lifecycle by an impressive 63%.
+This is largely thanks to reduced manual effort, material use, and transport.
+Structured e-invoices also enable greater automation and efficiency than either paper or unstructured formats like PDFs.
+These findings underscore the importance of e-invoicing as a more environmentally friendly alternative and illustrate how technological innovations can contribute to a more sustainable business environment.

 It is indeed time to consider the effects of digitalisation on energy and resource consumption.
 A topic that is only slowly entering the public consciousness!